Skip to content ↓

 To promote a love of reading, we:

-- Designate specific time to DEAR (Drop Everything and Read) for children to read for pleasure.
+- Have specific time to DEAR (Drop Everything and Read) for children to read for pleasure.

-- Celebrate reading with an annual Book Week, which includes author visits, competitions, dressing up and shared reading opportunities.
+- Celebrate reading with an annual Book Week, which includes a dress-up day, competitions and book related activities and workshops.

 - Have a selection of ‘outdoor books’ that can be read and shared during break times.